charnelclamosa/login/README.md

 # Basic login authentication App

 This is an application that allows the user to try a basic login authentication.
 It performs creating an account and signing in using the account that the user created.
-It has modern design and basic functionality
+It has modern design and basic functionality.

 ## Getting Started